lammpstutorials/lammpstutorials.github.io/docs/inputs/README.md

-## Input files corresponding to each tutorial
+## Input files corresponding to each tutorial of [lammps tutorials](https://lammpstutorials.github.io/).